Public-Health-Scotland/resources/Using git locally.md

 `git config --global user.name <your name>`

+You can check the current user details using:
+`git config --global user.email`

 ## Step 4: Create a new R project

 Create a new R project inside the folder - the easiest way to do this is to open RStudio, select 'New Project...' -> 'Existing Directory' -> select the folder where git is initialised.
 The 'Git' tab in the RStudio Environment pane should become available.
 You will also be able to access the .gitignore file from within RStudio.
 For more on .gitignore please see the [TPP GitHub guidance repository](https://github.com/NHS-NSS-transforming-publications/GitHub-guidance).